Olical/AnsiEsc/README.md

 ANSI Highlighting
 =================

-> This is @Olical's fork in which I attempt to blend the ANSI colouring into the current colour scheme you're using.
+> This is @Olical's fork (hack) for [Conjure](https://github.com/Olical/conjure) in which I attempt to blend the ANSI colouring into the current colour scheme you're using.
 As opposed to switching to an entirely different colour scheme, I want Clojure + ANSI colour codes, not one or the other.
+> It's not perfect, but it's pretty good!
+(TM)

 This is github page of this plugin http://www.drchip.org/astronaut/vim/index.html#ANSIESC